hpc-carpentry/hpc-carpentry.github.io/pages/pages-root-folder/index.md

   title: "What we do"
   url: 'https://hpc-carpentry.org/about'
   icon: "fas fa-laptop"
-  text: 'The Carpentries teaches foundational coding, and data science skills to researchers worldwide.
-We want to work towards bringing High Performance Computing under that umbrella.
+  text: 'HPC Carpentry teaches HPC-oriented coding, and data science skills to researchers.
+We want to work towards bringing High Performance Computing under the Carpentries umbrella.
 Workshop hosts, Instructors, and learners must be prepared to follow the Carpentries <a href="http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.'
 widget2:
   title: "Who The Carpentries are"
   url: 'https://carpentries.org/about'